-Osmond leads after short program at France grand prix
+Osmond, Fernandez lead after short program at France grand prix

-GRENOBLE, France (Reuters) - Canada’s Kaetlyn Osmond took the lead in the France grand prix with a crowd-pleasing but flawed short program on Friday.
+GRENOBLE, France (Reuters) - Canada’s Kaetlyn Osmond took the lead in the France grand prix with a crowd-pleasing but flawed short program on Friday as Spain’s Javier Fernandez returned to winning ways with a season-best performance.

 Skating to Edith Piaf’s “Sous le ciel de Paris” and “Milord” at the Internationaux de France in Grenoble, Osmond had the crowd clapping along despite landing awkwardly on her double toeloop and putting her hand on the ice to regain balance after her triple lutz.